mantidproject/mantid/dev-docs/source/SystemTests.rst

 with the template result going in the ``reference`` sub-folder.
 It will then be included in the suite of tests from the following night.

+Alternatively, any tests relating to testing qt interfaces should be added to the ``Testing/SystemTests/tests/qt`` directory.

 Specifying Validation
 ---------------------